javifm86/hugo-site/content/blog/2022-03-17-monorepo-starter/index.en.md

 - If `prepush-if-changed` config finds any match, will launch `npm run test -- --watchAll=false`.
 - Finally, `lint` script executes `lint:eslint` and `lint:tsc`.

 Wow this was a huge post, very interesting for future reference.
 A lot of topics, I published [the final result in Github][14].
+In my team we have been using this config for the last 3 months, and we are pleased with the result.
 Thanks for reading.

 [1]: https://nestjs.com/
 [2]: https://prettier.io/